-The Blended Online Cambridge CELTA Teacher Training Course at International House Aberdeen will begin on 3rd December 2018.
+The next Online Blended Cambridge CELTA Teacher Training Course at International House Aberdeen will begin in January 2020.
 To request an application form please contact us.

 The Certificate in English Language Teaching to Adults (CELTA) is a practical, hands-on teaching qualification.
 It is administered by Cambridge University ESOL and is the minimum teaching qualification for many language schools worldwide.
 The CELTA course provides candidates with a mix of hands-on teaching experience, teaching methodology and practical classroom techniques.
 It is an initial teaching qualification, so no previous teaching experience is required to take the course.
 CELTA is also popular with teachers who have some initial experience teaching, but lack a formal teaching qualification.

 CELTA is an internationally recognised course with clearly defined assessment standards and a set syllabus, which you can read here: Cambridge CELTA Syllabus and Assessment Guidelines

 A pass on the CELTA course is highly regarded internationally and represents quality and innovation in language teaching.

 Price: Online Blended CELTA £1400 plus Cambridge Exam Fee

 The course is 13 weeks in total, 11 weeks online and 2 x 7 day blocks Teaching Practice onsite at International House Aberdeen.
 Working online allows you to study at times which suit you and you can even work around your job or family commitments.
 Our highly experienced tutor is there to support you throughout the course and you will have the opportunity to share ideas with the other course participants.
 During the online component you will complete your course assignments and prepare for the teaching practice component.